“Her drafting is fantastic and she turns papers around very quickly.”

 - Katherine recently acted for Ofsted (as a junior) in relation to the case study on child sexual abuse at residential Catholic schools as part of the Independent Inquiry into Child Sexual Abuse.

-- Advised on a potential judicial review of the refusal to recategorise a prisoner from Category A to Category B.
+- She recently advised on a potential judicial review of the refusal to recategorise a prisoner from Category A to Category B.

-- Advised on a discrimination claim concerning the delay providing a transgender prisoner with hormonal treatment.
+- She recently provided advice on a discrimination claim concerning the delay providing a transgender prisoner with hormonal treatment.

 - She advised on and drafted a claim against the Ministry of Defence concerning the failure of a prison to provide a prisoner with a diet recommended by the prison doctor.

 - Katherine represented the successful Respondent, a pensioner, in an appeal by the Secretary of State in the Upper Tribunal case of Secretary of State for Work and Pensions v Goulding.
 The case concerned the correct construction of the State Pension Credit Regulations 2002.

 - Other work includes advising on the entitlement to housing benefit of those living on caravan sites, as well as advising a retired member of the Navy on his entitlement to a War Pension.